The Hardcore Traveler's Guide to Jet Lag

 Airplane food is normally carb heavy and filled with low-quality salt.
-I’m fasting now, but my bag is full of healthy snacks like Bulletproof bars, organic jerky, and macadamia nuts.
+I’m fasting now, but my bag is full of healthy snacks like protein bars, beef jerky, and macadamia nuts.
 Just be careful not to get fined going through customs with agriculture products.

 When to eat: First things first, set your clock to the time zone where you will land and never look back.
 Avoid reminding yourself, “it’s really 2 am back home.”
 That’s not going to help.
 Jet lag can be a psychological war!

 Now, here is arguably the most important part of hacking jet lag.
-Your body’s circadian rhythm is regulated mainly in your gut.
+Your body’s circadian rhythm is in part regulated by your gut.
 When you arrive, eat on the local schedule precisely!

 If you land at 10pm feeling hungry, go to sleep hungry.
 This is not your normal dinner time.
 Wake up and treat yourself to an amazing breakfast at the time you’d normally eat.
 This is your body’s key signal that it’s time to wake up.
 Do not skip this step!

 How much: Dehydration is your biggest enemy on planes.
 I drink 2-3x my normal daily consumption when traveling.
 That aisle seat comes in handy...
 Frequent bathroom breaks get the blood flowing!
 Be careful, however, not to pee out all your minerals.
-Add Trace Minerals or Himalayan or Celtic sea salt to your water to re-mineralize.
+Add sea salt to your water to re-mineralize or take a electrolyte solution like LMNT.
 This is a critical point.